applenick/appletar/README.md

 # Appletar
-** A fork of Minotar with some additional features
+_A fork of Minotar with some additional features_

+Completed
+* New Route